Kong/lua-resty-timer-ng/README.md

 ## Status

 This library is currently considered experimental.

+## Warning

-Note that timer-ng can only manage timer tasks with `delay` settings greater than or equal to `resolution` currently, otherwise those timers will fallback to OpenResty's native timer to be executed, which is out of timer-ng's timer pool limitation.
+The timer-ng can only manage timer tasks with `delay` settings greater than or equal to `resolution` currently, otherwise, those timers will fallback to OpenResty's native timer to be executed, which is out of the concurrency control of the timer-ng.
 And the current minimum value for `resolution` is `100ms`.

 ## Synopsis